mjlab-Columbia/SPADE-PTM/README.md

 Clone the repository

 The repository can also be downloaded from the [GitHub](https://github.com/mjlab-Columbia/SPADE-PTM).
-Intalling git on Windows, refer [here](https://git-scm.com/downloads/win).
+Installing git on Windows, refer [here](https://git-scm.com/downloads/win).

 ```
 git clone https://github.com/mjlab-Columbia/SPADE-PTM.git